MP Estate Planning UK

 Duties and Responsibilities

-When attorneys are appointed jointly and severally, they can act together or independently, providing flexibility in decision-making.
-Understanding the jointly and severally meaning is crucial, as it impacts how attorneys can act on behalf of the donor.
+When attorneys are appointed to act jointly and severally, they can act together or independently.
+Understanding what this means in practice is essential, as it directly affects how decisions are made and who can act at any given time.

 Obligations Under UK Law